Kyle Farmer Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.30 team ERA that ranks 17th among all league pitching staffs.
+- The Orioles have the 16th-ranked team ERA among all MLB pitching staffs (4.24).

-- Orioles pitchers combine to give up 99 total home runs at a clip of 1.2 per game (to rank 20th in baseball).
+- Orioles pitchers combine to surrender 106 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- Irvin gets the start for the Orioles, his seventh of the season.
-He is 1-3 with a 7.18 ERA and 27 strikeouts in 26 1/3 innings pitched.
+- Irvin makes the start for the Orioles, his eighth of the season.
+He is 1-3 with a 6.32 ERA and 28 strikeouts in 31 1/3 innings pitched.

-- In his most recent appearance on Monday, the left-hander went three innings against the Cincinnati Reds, allowing one earned run while surrendering three hits.
+- The lefty last appeared on Sunday against the Minnesota Twins, when he tossed five innings, allowing one earned run while giving up six hits.

-- The 29-year-old has a 7.18 ERA and 9.2 strikeouts per nine innings in eight games this season, while allowing a batting average of .309 to opposing hitters.
+- The 29-year-old has put up an ERA of 6.32, with 8 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .308 against him.

 © 2023 Data Skrive.
 All rights reserved.